gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 folder: mydoc
 ---

-In VirtualGrasp, we use "Object Articulation" to setup an object's
-<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractiveBehaviors}}">interactive behaviors</a> through the combination of [object joint](#object-joint) and [object affordances](#object-affordances), without relying on physical simulations.
+In VirtualGrasp, we use "Object Articulation" to setup an object's {% include tooltip.html tooltip="InteractiveBehaviors" text="interactive behaviors" %} through the combination of [object joint](#object-joint) and [object affordances](#object-affordances), without relying on physical simulations.

 ## Object Joint

-Each object has a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Joint}}">joint</a> of a given type which determines how it moves in relation to its parent object.
+Each object has a {% include tooltip.html tooltip="Joint" text="joint" %} of a given type which determines how it moves in relation to its parent object.
 Unlike Unity's object physics-based joint systems, VirtualGrasp's joint system is purely kinematic, and allows you to setup common object behaviors like buttons, screws, and sliders, etc very easily.

 | Type | Dofs | Description |
 |-------|--------|--------|---------|